djaciel/holograph-protocol/README.md

 Build the latest version of the project with `npm run-script build-compile`.

 End to end testing can be done with `sh _deploy.sh`.
-You will need to run the function two times, one for `local` chain, and one for `local2`.

-You can accomplish this by editting the `.env` file's `NETWORK` variable from `local` to `local2`.

-The two runs of the deployment scripts will accomplish the following: deploy the entire protocol on both chains, create the same collection on each chain, set `local` chain as original chain, mint sample NFTs on origin chain, and on foreign chain, test basic info validation, and simple functionality like `transferFrom`.
+The deployment script will accomplish the following: deploy the entire protocol on both chains, create the same collection on each chain, set `.env $NETWORK` chain as original chain, mint sample NFTs on origin chain, and on foreign chain, test basic info validation, and simple functionality like `transferFrom`.

 Once the deployment has been done, multi-chain transfers can be tested with `sh _bridge.sh` **NOT FINISHED YET, TO BE COMPLETED...**